Anderson-Lai/ib-notes/slenglish/english.md

 Jocasta is the only person who sees the full truth right now
 she can not bear to accept the truth, and thus goes to hang herself

+# Sept.
+23, 2024

+## Episode 4
+"Lost!
+Ah lost!
+At last it's blazing clear.
+Light of my days, go dark.
+I want to gaze no more.
+My birth all sprung revealed from those it never should,
+Myself entwined with those I never could.
+And I the killer of those I never would." - Oedipus sees the truth
+page (67)

+foreshadows Oedipus will gouge out his eyes

+reversal of actions leads -> revelation -> unity of plot (there are a bunch of greek words for this)
+Oedipus realizes he has committed patricide and incest

+## Episode 5
+page 70 - the denoument
+shows Oedipus' punishment

+in Greek culture, to see meant to see only false appearances (lacked insight)
+to be blind, it meant to see the truth and have prophetic vision

+Oedipus realized he lacked insight, wanted to be blind to have prophetic vision to "see" the truth
+metaphorical death of Oedipus
+Oedipus banishes himself, but does not kill himself
+to live a life of suffering, and to not be able to see his family, is his "death"

+"rips from off her dress
+the golden brooches she was wearing,
+Holds them up and rams the pins right through his eyes.
+'Wicked, Wicked eyes!' he gasps,
+'You shall not see me nor my crime,'
+not see my present shame.
+Go dark for all time blind
+to what you never should hvae seen, and blind
+to the love this heart has cried to see." (page 70)

+"Oh, the pity and the horror" - catharsis
+the chorus is the audience now

+Oedipus joins the chorus
+shows his fall from greatness
+uses lots of dark imagery to show his descent

+Oedipus echoes that fate can not be avoided
+this is the answer to Sophocles' debate

+"Friends, it was Apollo, spirit of Apollo.
+He made this evil fructify." - Oedipus' reversal back to believing in fate
+(page 73)

+Oedipus reverts back to believing in fate after somewhat believing in chance because of Jocasta

+"Yes, rot that man's unlocking my feet from biting fetters.
+Unloosing me from murder to lock me in a blood-love.
+Had I only died then, I should not now be leaving
+All I love and mine so sadly shattered." - pity for Oedipus
+(page 73)

+Oedipus shows courage even after all this
+willing to live a "living death" for the sake of "prophetic vision" from being blind

+Oedipus wants to be banished to the hills of Mount Kithairon
+ironic, as his "living death" will be where his death was supposed to be

+asks Creon to take care of his daughters

+Oedipus admits he lived in blindness, and lacked self-knowledge
+Oedipus wants his daughters to live in modesty (opposite of his arrogance)

+Creon tells Oedipus all that he had was wordly knowledge, and no self-konwledge
+"Stop this striving to be master of all.
+The mastery you had in life has been your fall." (page 80)

+Oedipus strived for the wrong thing, only worldly knowledge and no self-knowledge

+Oedipus had wordly knowledge, and was on a pedestal, but fell from the pedestal as he lacked self-knowledge
+chorus warns the audience about fate and fortune
+you do not know your happiness until your death and you can look back

+Oedipus' overconfidence, lack of self-knowledge, and arrogance leads to his fate
+you can be forgiven for a bad fate, but not for flaws
+thus, this play is the a tragedy of character